lamberta/devkit-doc/native/native-stack.md

 ## Example: Playing a Sound

-One feature that requires touching all parts of the SDK is sound loading.
+One feature that requires touching all parts of the DevKit is sound loading.
 This example shows how a sound is loaded if the user tries to play an unloaded sound from JavaScript when running on a native Android device.